Q: What is the warranty on Verigo reusable Pods?

 Q: Are the Pods waterproof?

 A: None of the Pod models are waterproof at this time.
-However, all of the Pod models PA2, PB2, PD0, PE0 and PG0 are are IP-65 compliant.
+However, all of the Pod models PAx, PBx, PDx, PEx, PGx, and PHx are all IP-65 compliant.
 This means that all of our Pods are capable of maintaining functional capacity with sporadic direct water exposure.
 However, Pods are not able to be fully immersed in water, ideal Pod conditions would minimize direct water contact.

 Q: Where can I purchase Verigo Pods?

-A: Contact our sales team at firstname.lastname@example.org for more information on pricing and distribution.
-Or fill out the form on the “Contact” page at the Verigo website (www.verigo.io).
+A: Contact our sales team at email@example.com for more information on pricing.
+If you are located outside of the United States, you can also reference our Distributor page to find a local supplier.
+To contact Verigo directly, you can also fill out the form on the “Contact” page at the Verigo website (www.verigo.io).

 Q: What is the button press start method?

 A: Button press is a method of starting Pods that allows you to preprogram settings to a specific Pod for easy activation at a later time.
 When you want to set up a Pod for button press activation, the settings you save for your button press will be saved to the Pod until new button press settings are written.
-When pre-configuring a Pod for button press, make sure you check that the button press element is marked in "Start" Pod" ⅓ screen.
+You can stop a session and start a new one with a button press start and the settings will be maintained.

 Q: How do I activate a Pod with a button press?

-A: Once you have programmed your pod with button press is enabled, you are ready to start a Pod with the button press method.
-To start the Pod via button press, hold down the advertise button on the Pod for 3 seconds, or until the LED shines green.
+A: Once you have programmed your pod on the "Preconfigure for future use" screen on the app is enabled, you are ready to start a Pod with the button press method.
+To start the Pod via button press, hold down the advertise button on the Pod for 4 seconds, or until the LED shines green.
 Once the LED shines green, release the advertise button and the Pod will play a chime.
 Once this sequence has occurred, your Pod has been activated via the button press method.
 You will not be able to view the Pod on your cloud account until you connect to it for the first time.

 Q: How can I tell how much battery life I still have left on a Pod?